-The Company classified certain of its financial assets at fair value through other comprehensive income were not pledged.
+The Company's financial assets measured at fair value through other comprehensive income were not pledged as collateral.

-For equity instrument investments measured at fair value through other comprehensive income, the Company did not recognize dividends for the years ended 31 December 2021 and 2020.
+For equity instrument investments measured at fair value through other comprehensive income, the Company did not recognize dividends for the years ended 31 December 2022 and 2021.